Slaughter Studios

-Slaughter Studios is a 2002 comedy/horror film.
+Slaughter Studios is a 2002 comedy-slasher horror film.
 It was directed by Brian Katkin, with the screenplay by John Huckert and Dan Acre, from a story by Huckert, Acre, and Damian Akhavi.
 The film, 86 minutes long and rated R, was released through New Concorde.

 It was the last film shot at Roger Corman's studios in Venice Beach, California, and it only had a 12-day shooting schedule.
 The studio was being torn down during the production.

 The film began life as a remake of Slumber Party Massacre, and writers John Huckert and Dan Acre were hired to pen the script.
 But after visiting the soon-to-be-demolished studio they came up with this idea instead.
 Producer Damien Akhavi helped them write the story.
 Footage from the original Slumber Party Massacre can still be seen during a murder sequence as an in-joke for the production crew.

 Though principal photography took place in February 2001, the final sequences were not filmed until July 2002.
 The long break was necessitated by the fact that the scenes were to be shot in Malibu, but the rainfall was unusually heavy, so the completion of the film was postponed.
 Director Katkin shot another film during the break in this movie's production.